 Going local with our produce

-- Whenever possible we use local suppliers for meat, fruit and vegetables and fairtrade tea, coffee and bananas in our catering and retail outlets.
+- Whenever possible we use Fairtrade, local or Westcountry suppliers for meat, fruit and vegetables, bread, tea, coffee and bananas in our catering and retail outlets.

 Food and Drink sustainable packaging